underscoreio/shapeless-guide/src/pages/intro/generic.md

 ## What is generic programming?

-As Scala developers, we are used to types.
+As Scala developers we are used to types.
-Types are helpful because they are specific: they show us how different pieces of code fit together, helping us prevent bugs, and guiding us toward solutions when we code.
+Types are helpful because they are specific: they show us how different pieces of code fit together, help us prevent bugs, and guide us toward solutions when we code.

 Sometimes, however, types are *too* specific.
 There are situations where we want to exploit similarities between types to avoid repetition and boilerplate.
-For example, consider the following types:
+For example, consider the following definitions:

 ```tut:book:silent
 case class Employee(name: String, number: Int, manager: Boolean)